lfarah/mynz/README.md

 ![minepin](https://cloud.githubusercontent.com/assets/6511079/14408938/ea4d36ee-febc-11e5-99ef-42c8db7dadda.png)

 # Goal
-Your goal is to win points by **deploying traps** and explode your friends
+Your goal is to win points by **deploying traps** and exploding your friends

 # Rules